 ARKK’s top 10 holdings include Tesla, Teladoc, Roku, Zoom, and Coinbase.
 The ETF invests in companies that are in high-growth technology.

 However, with the top 10 holdings making up over 50% of the portfolio, it isn’t very diversified compared to other ETFs such as Vanguard Total Stock Market Index Fund ETF (VTI).

 The easiest way to invest in ARKK or QQQ commission-free is with M1 Finance.
 (Use this link for $50 when you open a new account)

 M1 Finance gives you the option to invest in both options completely free.
-This is important because as we saw in our earlier example, fees can affect long-term returns.
+As we saw in our earlier example, this is important because fees can affect long-term returns.

 You can still invest in ARKK and QQQ using other platforms, but there will likely be a charge when buying and selling shares.

 I like M1 Finance as the best option because it gives you the flexibility to purchase ARKK, QQQ, and thousands of other stocks.

 M1 Finance also lets you purchase fractional shares.
 This is great for buying QQQ with its high share price of $360.

 - Fund Inception: 1999

 - Expense Ratio: 0.20%